Paulisure/HNSC_expressionvis/README.md

-# Yap1 Expression Prediction in Cervical Cancer using Deep Learning
+# Gene Expression Prediction in Multiple cancer types using Deep Learning

 ## Project Overview
 This project aims to predict gene expression in cancer types (cervical or head and neck in this case) using deep learning techniques.
 It utilizes a modified ResNet101 architecture to analyze histopathological images and predict gene expression levels.